hmemcpy/hmemcpy.com/source/_posts/2014-12-10-the-2-minute-powershell-intro-for-someone-who-hates-powershell.md

 [xml]$myXml = $my
 ```

-**It's pipelined** &ndash; every variable or the output of every function can be piped as an input to another function using the pipe (`|`) operator.
-It's extremely useful when dealing with collections and other enumerable objects &ndash; allowing you to filter the elements and transform the result into whatever you need.
+**It's pipelined** - every variable or the output of every function can be piped as an input to another function using the pipe (`|`) operator.
+It's extremely useful when dealing with collections and other enumerable objects - allowing you to filter the elements and transform the result into whatever you need.

 ```ps
 # a LINQ-like querying with pipelining.